The Heart Is a Lonely Hunter: Characters

 Dr. Copeland is a Black physician.
 Unlike his estranged family, he is not religious and believes that radical social and political change is needed to improve living conditions for African-Americans.
 Despite his family and friends facing poor work conditions and frequent oppression, he struggles to make people listen to his argument, although he frequently attempts to preach about Marxism.
 Dr. Copeland suffers with a deep-rooted rage at this injustice.
-After his son Willie is mistreated in prison by racist guards, Copeland tries to make a legal appeal, but suffers a beating from prison guards.
-He suffers from tuberculosis, which his stressful job exacerbates.
+After his son Willie is mistreated in prison by racist guards, Copeland tries to make a legal appeal, but suffers a beating from courthouse guards.
+He has tuberculosis, which his stressful job exacerbates.
 Eventually, he moves back to his family's poor farm, which he views as a failure.